-A student may drop a course during the Course Drop period, which is the same period of time defined under Policy 34-89 for the Course Add period.
 The Late Drop period for a course begins with the first calendar day after the Course Drop period and ends on the day when 80 percent of the duration of the course is attained.
-During the Late Drop period, the student may drop a course (Late Drop), but a WN symbol will be entered on the student's academic record.
-No student may drop a course after the last day of the Late Drop period for any reason.
+During the Late Drop period, the student may drop a course (Late Drop), and a notation (Policy 48-20) will be entered on the student's academic record.